Robert Patterson (general): Civil War

-In April 1861, he was mustered into service for the Civil War as a Union Army major general of Pennsylvania volunteers and commanded the Department of Pennsylvania and the Army of the Shenandoah under the command of Winfield Scott.
-He was the oldest major general by commission at the start of the Civil War.
+In April 1861, Patterson was mustered into service for the Civil War as a Union army major general of Pennsylvania volunteers and commanded the Department of Pennsylvania and the Army of the Shenandoah under the overall command of Winfield Scott.

 His son Francis Engle Patterson and his son-in-law John Joseph Abercrombie also served as Union Army generals during the Civil War.

 In June, Patterson took command of the Pennsylvania volunteers at Chambersburg, Pennsylvania, with orders to retake Harpers Ferry, West Virginia.
 He received guidance from Scott to await additional reinforcement and then proceed with caution.
 While underway, he received additional communication from Scott that Johnston was prepared to make "a desperate stand" at Harper's Ferry.

 On July 2, Patterson encountered Confederate Brigadier general Thomas J. Jackson at the Battle of Hoke's Run and forced his troops into retreat.
 Jackson was ordered to slow the advance of Patterson's troops and did so with a fighting retreat.

 On July 3, Patterson occupied Martinsburg, West Virginia, but remained inactive until July 15 when he marched to Bunker Hill.
 Instead of continuing to Winchester, Virginia, Patterson turned east and then retreated to Harpers Ferry.
 This took pressure off of Brig.
 Gen. Joseph E. Johnston in the Shenandoah Valley and he was able to march his troops and reinforce the Confederates under P.G.T.
 Beauregard at the First Battle of Bull Run.
+Scott's series of orders to Patterson had been less than clear and somewhat contradictory.
+This led to Patterson's failure to hold Johnston in the Valley and prevented him from reinforcing Beauregard.

-Johnston declared that Patterson's army had largely deterred him from pursuing the shattered and disorganized Union troops as they retreated back to Washington, D.C. following the battle.
+Nevertheless, Johnston declared that Patterson's army had largely deterred him from pursuing the shattered and disorganized Union troops as they retreated back to Washington, D.C. following the battle.
 After multiple messages encouraging Patterson to attack, Scott replaced Patterson with general Nathaniel P. Banks on July 19, 1861.
 Patterson was criticized for his failure to contain the Confederate forces.
 He was honorably discharged and mustered out of the Army on July 27, 1861.